What You Can See in 5 – 10 Hours Between Flights

 Kampong Glam

-Common Layover Mistakes Travelers Make
+Common Mistakes Travellers Make During Layovers

 Trying to See Too Much

-Underestimating Singapore’s Heat
+Underestimating Singapore’s Climate

-Relying Only on Public Transport
+Over-Relying on Public Transport

-DIY Exploration vs Private Layover Tour
+DIY Exploration vs Structured Layover Tour

 Is It Safe to Leave Changi Airport During a Layover?